Vince-0/Log-parser/README.md

 To Do:
 ------------
-- Add local timezone stamps
+- Add local timezone stamp calculation
 - Add comment/disable tags to ignore keywords